I Feel Like No Woman Is Attracted To Me: Low Self-Esteem And How It Impacts Dating

 How self-esteem impacts dating

 Because self-esteem can influence the way you interact with others, it plays a significant role in your dating life.
 Self-esteem can lead you to see or feel rejection when it is not present, make you more likely to start fights, and make you feel as though you must leave before you are abandoned.
 The past rejection that has altered your perception of yourself can worm its way into your dating life, too, as you might find yourself repeating old patterns or falling into the same behaviors that occurred when you were rejected.
 Low self-esteem can essentially stunt the progression of your relationships and can lock you into unhealthy habits.
-As a general rule, low self-esteem:
+In general, impacts of low self-esteem include the following:

 If you are driven by fear of being left, and the fear of being inadequate plays a large role in your life, you may fear honest, open communication.
 When you begin to hide or keep things close to the belt for fear of rejection, you are doing yourself and the person you are dating a huge disservice; intimacy, connection, and bonding cannot exist between two people who are not honest with one another.